The Island of Borneo...

 It is exotic, but we don’t think it’s dangerous.

 What is it?

 Should you travel there?
-We have.

 We went because just the name beckoned.

 We went to the Island of Borneo because we wanted to see the Orangutans.

 What we read hinted at elephants.... rhinos.... gibbons... proboscis monkeys.